NexWeb/OpenImageViewer/README.md

 * Uses OpenGL and Direct3D11 as a back bone for displaying images.
 * Handles HUGE files up to 256 mega pixels (16MP per dimension)
 * Infinite panning, image keeps pan even when the mouse cursor is at the edge of the working area
-* custom panning limits - pan the image outside/inside the client rect - this is useful for example when you want to center on the screen a zoomed area of the image that is relativly close to the edge zoom the image and center on the screen a specific when
+* custom panning limits - pan the image outside/inside the client rect - this is useful for example when you want to center on the screen a zoomed area of the image that is relativly close to the edge.
 * custom zoom in/out limits.
 * Pixel grid.
-* Multi screen full screen - image spans across all monitors.
+* Multi full screen - image spans across all monitors.
 * Fine panning - image panning is smooth with no gaps between pan steps.
 * Exif support.
 * Full Image information (pixel format, transperency, size in memory, etc.)